An inclusive practice

 With my working schedule, I had to be able to rely on consistent childcare, and I was confident that Sarah would be very reliable.
-She also worked with her mum as her co-childminder, so it was reassuring to know that there was an extra pair of hands around if needed.

 Sarah quickly established a rapport with Alex and was very good on keeping me updated with all the milestones he was achieving, and keeping records of his learning goals.
 Being Korean, I was keen to bring up my son as bi-lingual and Sarah was happy to support this – I even shared with her some simple words in Korean that she could use for things like Mummy, Daddy, hello, goodbye, drink, and Sarah bought some new books for the setting on first words in Korean.

 When Sarah first raised her concerns about Alex’s speech and language when he was 2-and-a-half, I was very surprised.
 She approached it in a very gentle, sensitive way, and gave specific examples of why she had concerns.
 As a first time mum I was very grateful to listen to her professional opinion.
 She did an initial assessment and explained that he did not have the full range of words that would be expected for his age.
 Sarah helped us every step of the way in seeking out further help and support for Alex.
 Her detailed observations meant that we were able to clearly highlight our concerns to a paediatrician.
 He did a number of hearing and other tests and was, thankfully, able to rule out any physical barriers.